osoroSan/Artificial-Neural-Network/README.md

 # Artificial Neural Network in JavaScript

-This repository contains a simple implementation of a neural network in JavaScript.
+This repository contains a simple implementation of a neural network in JavaScript, from scratch.
+No libraries were used.
 It utilizes the provided `ekko.js` for the neural network, and activation functions (`actFUNC.js`) such as `sigmoid`, `relu`, and `tanh`.

 ## Contents